paritytech/substrate/utils/frame/benchmarking-cli/src/block/README.md

 <sup>(Only results from reference hardware are relevant)</sup>

 Each block is executed multiple times and the results are averaged.
-The percent number is the interesting part.
-It indicates how much weight was used as compared to how much was predicted.
+The percent number is the interesting part and indicates how much weight was used as compared to how much was predicted.
 The closer to 100% this is without exceeding 100%, the better.
-It should never exceed 100% (aka. "overweight"), otherwise the benchmarking under-estimated the weight.
+If it exceeds 100%, the block is marked with "**OVER WEIGHT!**" to easier spot them.
+This is not good since then the benchmarking under-estimated the weight.
-This would mean that an honest validator would possibly not be able to keep up with importing blocks.
+This would mean that an honest validator would possibly not be able to keep up with importing blocks since users did not pay for enough weight.
 If that happens the validator could lag behind the chain and get slashed for missing deadlines.
 It is therefore important to investigate any overweight blocks.
-Overweight blocks are additionally marked in the output with an "**OVER WEIGHT!**" to easier spot them.

 In this example you can see an unexpected result; only < 5% of the weight was used!
 The measured blocks can be executed much faster than predicted.
 This means that the benchmarking process massively over-estimated the execution time.
-Since they are off by so much, it is also an issue [polkadot#5192].
+Since they are off by so much, it is an issue [polkadot#5192].

 The ideal range for these results would be 85-100%.